- Braindanz

 This is what happens when we move from factual information to stories.
 Why?
 All the science shows it: we are programmed for stories.
 Their fundamental purpose is to convey information to others for survival purposes.
 That’s why stories about wolves, evil folk and today cyber-crime are so popular.

 Any story?
 No. To work, the story needs to touch people’s emotions and be credible.
-It’s probably reassuring to know that stories that don’t seem plausible are either rejected or ridiculed, and the brand, group or person with it !
+Stories that aren't a plausible fit are either rejected or ridiculed, and the brand, group or person with it.
+That's re-assuring.

 What’s your story?
 Let’s talk about it.